EnvCommons/countdown/README.md

 ## Description

-**Countdown** is an environment for evaluating agents on the Countdown Numbers game, where agents must reach a target number by combining available numbers with arithmetic operations.
+**Countdown** is an ORS environment for evaluating agents on the Countdown Numbers game, where agents must reach a target number by combining available numbers with arithmetic operations.
 This environment wraps the Countdown implementation from [TextArena](https://github.com/LeonGuertler/TextArena), a framework for text-based game environments.

 ## Capabilities